 Business 3: A Small Business Cafe in the Community

-A no chain, local businessman, who took a historic location and made a lovely local coffee shop of it.
+An independent, local businessman, who took a historic location and made a lovely local coffee shop of it.
 Always friendly to customers and the entire crew is a delight.
 The coffeeshop offers fantastic coffee, lovely home made cakes and sells few essentials.
 The pandemic hit us and only essential shops can remain open.
 He immediately made changes to his cafe, and started offering a full range of essentials such as veg, fruits, eggs, flour, bread, rice, etc… This coffeeshop started engaging with local customers taking on reservations of essential boxes through social media just to make sure his loyal clientele are well looked after during these difficult times.

 So why is it that 2 large organisations failed to engage with their customers and blamed the situation on covid, while a small business was able to immediately shift because of that same pandemic?